Cal vs. USC NCAA Football Odds, Plays and Insights | December 4, 2021

 Over/Under Insights

+- Cal has combined with its opponents to score more than 58 points in three of 11 games this season.

-- Cal's games this season have gone over 57.5 points three of 11 times.
+- USC's games have gone over 58 points in seven of 11 chances this season.

-- Saturday's over/under is 3.8 points higher than the combined 53.7 PPG average of the two teams.
+- Saturday's total is 4.3 points higher than the combined 53.7 PPG average of the two teams.

-- These two squads combine to surrender 55.5 points per game, two fewer than this contest's over/under.
+- This contest's total is 2.5 points greater than the 55.5 these two squads combine to surrender per game this season.

-- The 57.5-point total for this game is 1.5 points below the 59 points per game average total in Trojans games this season.
+- The 59 PPG average total in Trojans games this season is one point more than this game's over/under.

 Cal Stats and Trends

-- Cal has six wins against the spread in 11 games this season.
+- Cal has played 11 games, with six wins against the spread.

-- The Golden Bears have covered the spread once this season when favored by 4 points or more (in four chances).
+- The Golden Bears have been favored by 4 points or more four times this season and covered the spread in one of them.

-- Cal's games this year have gone over the point total five times in 11 opportunities (45.5%).
+- Cal has gone over the point total in 45.5% of its opportunities this year (five times over 11 games with a set point total).

-- Cal is 2-1 against the spread and 3-0 overall in games when it puts up more than 32.5 points.
+- Cal is 2-1 against the spread and 3-0 overall this season when the team notches more than 32.5 points.

-- The Golden Bears have turned the ball over 10 times this season, nine fewer than the Trojans have forced (19).
+- This year, the Golden Bears have 10 turnovers, nine fewer than the Trojans have takeaways (19).

 - Find the latest spread and moneyline odds for Cal at SISportsbook.